 On average, college tuition goes up about 3% every year.

 If these numbers feel scary, remember, the total cost of tuition isn't the final cost for attending college.
 Many students find the actual cost of college is a lot less than the sticker price after grants, scholarships, and tuition discounts are awarded.
 And, student loans can make thecost of college more manageable until you're done with college.

 Tuition for international students at University of Central Oklahoma is $19,121 per year.

-University of Central Oklahoma is a public, state institution, so it offers a reduced tuition rate of $6,822 for in-state students who attend full-time.
-For students who are not considered Oklahoma-residents, out-of-state tuition is $17,709 a year.
+University of Central Oklahoma is a public, state institution, so it offers a reduced tuition rate of $7,026 for students who qualify as state residents and attend full-time.
+For students who are not considered Oklahoma-residents, out-of-state tuition is $19,121 a year.